Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "Eh, a ‘Back gets used to it.
 Whatever people need, *yijao?"*

-"That seems… more accommodating of you than I’d been led to expect."
+"That seems... more accommodating of you than I’d been led to expect."

 "Oh?
 What tales are they tellin’ ‘bout me these days?"

 Garaaf chose to answer diplomatically.
-"Oh, most good, some a bit more excitable…"
+"Oh, most good, some a bit more excitable..."

-"Well, I do tend ‘ta scare most people I meet no matter how friendly I try ‘ta be, so…"
+"Well, I do tend ‘ta scare most people I meet no matter how friendly I try ‘ta be, so..."

 "Their nervousness might have more to do with how you have needed to, ah, *resolve* certain problems among leadership."
 Which was as politely as Garaaf could possibly put it.
 The people in general loved the Great Father for all he’d done and all he’d sacrificed to save the Gao.
 But they also *feared* him, not necessarily because of his sheer stupendous presence, but because he’d repeatedly demonstrated his complete and total willingness to wield that immense power of his to destroy anything - or anyone - who became a hindrance to the Gao’s interests.